Sicily's Airports: Getting to Palermo or Catania

 in Catania.
 For Palermo the 2 hour 20 minute trip (from the airport or the

-bus depot near the city's train station) costs fifteen euros, with hourly
+bus depot near the city's train station) costs around 20 euros, with hourly

 departures.

-Taxi: A taxi from the airport to Catania city costs 25 euros and takes 15 minutes.
+Taxi: A taxi from the airport to Catania city costs around 30 euros and takes 15 minutes.

-Palermo: Falcone-Borsellino (Punta Raisi) Airport is 28 kilometers
+Falcone-Borsellino (Punta Raisi) Airport is 28 kilometers from the city.

-Bus: Bus tickets to Palermo are 5 euros, with
+Bus: Bus tickets to Palermo are almost 7 euros, with

 departures every 30 minutes and stops at Viale Lazio, Via

-Libertà, Politeama square and the main train station.
+Libertà, Politeama square (next to Prada) and the main train station (off the square).
 The trip

-takes about 35 minutes.
-In the city, local bus tickets are 1 euro and ten cents, valid
+takes about 40 minutes but delays along the route are commonplace.
+In the city, local bus tickets are 1 euro and 40 cents, valid

 for 90 minutes and available from tobacco vendors, bars and some